ScottPeterJohnson/shade/README.md

 ## Contributions welcome!
 This is a highly experimental library.
 The core is simple enough to be functionally usable, but parts and polish may be lacking.
 Help us out by opening an issue or submitting a patch!

+## Usage
+### Routing
+Shade does include support for routing, both basic and an annotation-based generator that allows for both typesafe URL construction and navigation.

+To use annotation-based routing, enable kapt then add `kapt "net.justmachinery:shade:VERSION"` to your gradle dependencies.
+Then, annotate an instance of `RoutingSpecBase` with `@GenerateRouting`.

+See the included RoutingTest for a sample.